All posts

 Rows gives you 50+ data integrations that you can leverage to import and export live data seamlessly into/from the spreadsheet and set up automated data refresh.

-Unlike Google Sheets, this requires no plugin; it’s a built-in native feature.
+Unlike Google Sheets, this requires no plugin; it’s a built-in native feature, and can be used also with plain language, as mentioned above.

-Here are a few examples of data integration in Rows:
+Here are a few examples of how to pull data from third party tools via AI in Rows:

 And whenever the tool you want to retrieve data from is not in their catalog, Rows gets you covered.
 Thanks to the custom HTTP source, you can send GET, POST, PUT, and PATCH requests to any endpoint using basic or API token authentication methods.